Luca Signorelli: Biography

+Signorelli worked in central Italy, leading a very requested workshop, increasing his importance during the 1490s.
+He often returned to his native Cortona, and worked in nearby Umbria, especially in Città di Castello, where he left one of his masterpieces: the Martyrdome of St Sebastian (still in the umbrian town).
+This painting was very influential for the young Raphael, who worked in the same town and sketched some drawings of the "Martyrdom".

-Signorelli worked in Rome from 1478 to 1484.
-In 1484 he returned to his native Cortona, which remained his home until his death.
-In the Monastery of Monte Oliveto Maggiore south of Siena he painted eight frescoes, forming part of a vast series depicting the life of St. Benedict; they are at present much injured.
-In the palace of Pandolfo Petrucci he worked upon various classic or mythological subjects, including the aforementioned School of Pan.
+In 1498, Signorelli moved to the Monastery of Monte Oliveto Maggiore south of Siena, where he painted eight frescoes, forming part of a vast series depicting the life of St. Benedict; they are at present much injured.
+In the palace of Pandolfo Petrucci he worked on various classic or mythological subjects, including the aforementioned School of Pan.
 Signorelli remained healthy until his death, continuing to paint and accept commissions into his final year, including the altarpiece of the Church at Foiano.

 Work in Orvieto

 From the Monastery of Monte Oliveto Maggiore near Siena, Signorelli went to Orvieto and produced his masterpiece, the frescoes in the chapel of S. Brizio (then called the Cappella Nuova), in the cathedral.

 The Cappella Nuova already contained two groups of images in the vaulting over the altar, the Judging Christ and the Prophets, murals initially begun by Fra Angelico fifty years prior.
 The works of Signorelli in the vaults and on the upper walls represent the events surrounding the Apocalypse and the Last Judgment.
 The events of the Apocalypse fill the space which surrounds the entrance into the large chapel.

 The Apocalyptic events begin with the Preaching of Antichrist, and proceed to the Doomsday and The Resurrection of the Flesh.
 They occupy three vast lunettes, each of them a single continuous narrative composition.
 In one of them, the Antichrist, after his portents and impious glories, falls headlong from the sky, crashing down into an innumerable crowd of men and women.

 The events of the Last Judgment fill the facing vault and the walls around the altar.
 The series is composed of Paradise, the Elect and the Condemned, Hell, the Resurrection of the Dead, and the Destruction of the Reprobate.

 To Angelico's ceiling, which contained the Judging Christ and the Prophets led by John the Baptist, Signorelli added the Madonna leading the Apostles, the Patriarchs, Doctors of the Church, Martyrs, and Virgins.
 The unifying factor of the paintings is found in the scripture readings in the Roman liturgies for the Feast of All Saints and Advent.